openhive-network/HAfAH/hivemind/tavern/condenser_api_patterns/get_comment_discussions_by_payout/_readme.txt

   "permlink":"{permlink}"

-     optional, default = 0; with author when given have to point to valid start post; paging mechanism
+     optional, with author when given have to point to valid start post; paging mechanism

   "limit":"{limit}"